Cantro93/minilibs/README.md

 # `<objective>` header

-`<objective>` contains classes, which aim is to help to handle types alternatively.
+`<objective>` contains a class, which aim is to help to handle types as classes.

 ## Classes
 | Class | Description |